 We evaluate the performance by measuring maximum utilizations.
 However, the maximum utilization on its own may reveal only the size of the traffic, which is being generated via a randomization process.
 In order to create a basis for fair comparisons we will output the performance (the maximum utilization) relative to the measured routing in the Rocketfuel data.
-Results are reported as a percentage relative to this maximum utilization (smaller values indicate better performance).
+Performance results are reported as a percentage showing the maximum utilization of a technique relative to the maximum utilization of the same traffic matrix given the measured routing.
+Smaller values indicate better performance.
+In some places we report the distribution of these relative performance values, in others, the average over some set of results.